 Sara Sejin Chang (Sara van der Heide): Dismemberment

-Sara Sejin Chang's (Sara van der Heide) artistic practice is dedicated to decentering Eurocentrism, spiritual evocations, historical research, and unraveling colonial narratives to create works that act as historical repair and healing.
-In her newly created film installation Dismemberment (2024), she presents a political and shamanistic allegory where a gallerist, embodying Enlightenment ideals, undergoes a “dismemberment gut,” a ritual inspired by the traditional Korean healing practice Ssitgim gut.
-The colonial and patriarchal figure of Europa, the gallerist, is portrayed by Susanne Sachsse in an all-female cast.
+In her newly created film installation Dismemberment (2024), she presents a political and shamanistic allegory where a gallerist, embodying Enlightenment ideals, undergoes a ‘dismemberment gut,’ a ritual inspired by the traditional Korean healing practice Ssitgim gut.* The gallerist, the colonial and patriarchal figure of Europa, is portrayed by actress Susanne Sachsse in an all female cast.
 Through this character, Sara examines the colonial condition of Europe, intertwining ritual objects and artworks to challenge the boundaries imposed by colonial narratives that separate art from spiritual practice.

 The installation invites viewers into a space where the film and objects reflect on the deep entanglements of colonialism within Western systems of categorization and racialization.
-It also addresses the historical cycle of violence towards Asian women, their mothers, and grandmothers residing in Europe, calling for an end to this cycle.
-Through visions and songmaking, Sara reimagines the gallery space as a site of ancestral convergence, situated in the present and honoring the spiritual world that the European Enlightenment Project severed ties with.
+It also reflects on the historical experiences of Asian women, their mothers, and grandmothers in Europe, acknowledging the cycles of violence they have faced and calling for change.
+Through visions and song-making, Sara reimagines the gallery space as a site of ancestral convergence, situated in the present and honoring the spiritual world, with which the ‘European Enlightenment project’ severed ties.

 First Double 1 & 2